Welcome to the Sirius Minerals Foundation

-The Sirius Minerals Foundation is an independent charity that was set up by Sirius Minerals Plc to leave a lasting legacy to the boroughs of Scarborough, Redcar and the North York Moors National Park.
+The Foundation, which is now an independent charity, was set up by the Sirius Minerals team in 2013 to leave a positive legacy from the Woodsmith Mine to the boroughs of Scarborough, Redcar and the North York Moors National Park.

-The Foundation is currently utilising £2 million it was awarded in 2017 by Sirius Minerals Plc, which provided the monies following the commencement of construction of the Woodsmith Mine near Whitby, North Yorkshire.
+The Foundation is currently utilising £2 million that it was given in 2017 by Sirius Minerals Plc following the commencement of construction of the Woodsmith Mine and a further £1 million provided by Anglo American in March 2020 when it completed its takeover of Sirius.

-Longer term, the Foundation is due to share a 0.5 per cent revenue royalty when polyhalite production begins at Woodsmith Mine.
+Anglo American has committed to providing a further £3 million over the next three years.
+Longer term, the Foundation is due to share a 0.5 per cent revenue royalty when polyhalite production begins at the Woodsmith Mine.

 The Foundation’s first awards were made in December 2017 and it continues to run annual funding campaigns utilising the initial start-up funds.